 Because its components can be created by a 3D printer, the artificial neural network can be made with larger and additional layers, resulting in a device with hundreds of millions of artificial neurons.
 Those bigger devices could identify many more objects at the same time or perform more complex data analysis.
 And the components can be made inexpensively — the device created by the UCLA team could be reproduced for less than $50.

-While the study used light in the terahertz frequencies, Ozcan said it would also be possible to create neural networks that use visible, infrared or other frequencies of light.
+While the study used light in the terahertz frequencies, Ozcan said it would also be possible to create neural networks that use visible, infrared, or other frequencies of light.
 A network could also be made using lithography or other printing techniques, he said.

-The study’s others authors, all from UCLA Samueli, are postdoctoral scholars Xing Lin, Yair Rivenson, and Nezih Yardimci; graduate students Muhammed Veli and Yi Luo; and Mona Jarrahi, UCLA professor of electrical and computer engineering.
+The study’s other authors, all from UCLA Samueli, are postdoctoral scholars Xing Lin, Yair Rivenson, and Nezih Yardimci; graduate students Muhammed Veli and Yi Luo; and Mona Jarrahi, UCLA professor of electrical and computer engineering.

 The research was supported by the National Science Foundation and the Howard Hughes Medical Institute.
 Ozcan also has UCLA faculty appointments in bioengineering and in surgery at the David Geffen School of Medicine at UCLA.
 He is the associate director of the UCLA California NanoSystems Institute and an HHMI professor.